Home » Rome »

 The South Wall of the Chapel depicts scenes from the life of Moses by various artists.

-Some of the masterpieces to look out for are Perugino’s Moses’ Journey Through Egypt, Rosselli’s The Ten Commandments, and Luca Signorelli’s Moses’ Final Acts and Death.
+Some masterpieces to look for are Perugino’s Moses’ Journey Through Egypt, Rosselli’s The Ten Commandments, and Luca Signorelli’s Moses’ Final Acts and Death.

 Back to Top